 Up to October 2016 it was possible for companies to have a corporate director as long as one of the directors of the corporate body was a natural person.
 As part of the Government’s response to the G20 commitment to increase corporate transparency, from October 2016 only a natural person can be a director of a company subject to certain exemptions.
 These exemptions are proving to be difficult to finalise and as a result of this the Companies House website states that the exemptions “are still under development”.
 However, for the majority of companies, these exemptions are unlikely to apply and directors should prepare now for the change and the final implementation date.
 Company officers need to be aware of the following;

 - No new corporate directors can be appointed from the implementation date.

-- Existing corporate directors will have a 12 month window to be removed as director or replaced by a natural person.
+- Existing corporate directors will have a 12-month window to be removed as a director or replaced by a natural person.

 - Any corporate director still in position 12 months after the implementation date will automatically cease to be a director.

 Failure to comply with the new legislation will be a criminal offence punishable by a fine on either the company, its officers or the corporate director.

 A full copy of the article can also be viewed on Flat Living’s website http://www.flat-living.co.uk/advice/1479-companies-house-major-changes-for-uk-companies .
 If you have any questions regarding the contents of this article or indeed about any matter relating to service charge accounting please feel free to give us a call on 02380 276323 or fill out our contact form.

 For advice, information or simply a quick chat about your service charge needs, please get in touch using our contact form